Published 29 Nov 2022

 1. Rental Property Inspection

 A rental property inspection checks the overall condition of a rental property to determine whether it’s livable or not.
-Thoroughly check every aspect of the property and take note of potential damages such as scratches/ marks on walls or floors, holes in the ceiling or walls, damaged window sills, door frames, etc. Conducting rental inspections on a quarterly basis is an effective way to show the commitment of property managers and landlords in maintaining the good condition of rental spaces.
+Thoroughly check every aspect of the property and take note of potential damages such as scratches/ marks on walls or floors, holes in the ceiling or walls, damaged window sills, door frames, etc. Conducting rental inspections on a quarterly basis is an effective way to show the commitment of property managers and landlords to maintaining the good condition of rental spaces.

 2. Tenant Move-in Inspection